How many IP addresses are available?

 You cannot do a true reboot of the host from within a container, since that would disrupt other containers on the same host and we currently will perform a restart of your container on request.

-I have one of the older FreeBSD containers that you used to sell, can I upgrade?
+I have one of the 2.5G FreeBSD 4 containers that you used to sell, can I upgrade?

-Yes, get in touch and we'll help get you moved over to an updated container.
+Yes, get in touch and we'll get you moved over to an 20GB FreeBSD 8 container.